 This newsletter serves as a digest of the latest announcements and stories out of CTP.
 It is a complement to our Spotlight on Science newsletter and CTP News e-blasts.

 Ten years ago this month, the landmark Family Smoking Prevention and Tobacco Control Act granted FDA oversight of tobacco products.
 For the past decade, FDA has used the regulatory tools under this legislation—often referred to as the “Tobacco Control Act” (TCA)—to regulate the manufacture, distribution, and marketing of tobacco products to protect the public and create a healthier future for all Americans.
 The agency’s Center for Tobacco Products, created just two months after the legislation was passed, handles these responsibilities.

 For 10 years, CTP has used its public health protection tools toward tackling U.S. tobacco use, the leading cause of preventable disease and death in this country.
 Relying on the full strength of its authorities, we are committed to stopping a new generation of kids from getting hooked on tobacco products, while also helping adults who want to quit.

 As FDA commemorates a decade of tobacco regulation for public health protection, we hope you’ve been keeping an eye out for information from the agency about important public health headway we’ve made—and the challenges that remain.
 In a new blog titled “Achievements in Tobacco Regulation Over the Past Decade and Beyond,” CTP leadership reflects on a decade of tobacco regulation.
-We are also sending emails commemorating 10 years of tobacco control.
-If you’ve been missing out, sign up now to receive our emails and be in the know about future announcements!

 The CTP Connect newsletter helps keep you up-to-date on CTP’s efforts to protect the public, and especially youth, from tobacco-related health harms.